-We’re going to commandeer the backlinks tool built into SpyFu for this job.
+We’re going to use SpyFu's backlinks tool for this job.

 How to find Competitors' Affiliates – the Fast Answer